kdroukman/ps_support/lenovo/standard/README.md

 ### caution:
 See [Dimensions Names and Values](https://developers.signalfx.com/metrics/data_ingest_overview.html#_dimension_names_and_values) documentation for guidance on naming your environments and hosts.

+### The importance of Environment variable
+It has been agreed that the environment variable will be used to correlate and filter all data across the prod and non-prod infrastructure and application environments.
+It accepts 8 values:
+- licomm-prod, licomm-nonprod
+- eservice-prod, eservices-nonprod
+- necpc-prod, necpc-nonprod
+- accounts-prod, accounts-nonprod

+All the configuration settings are being designed to include this.
+Therefore, you must use configurations provided here, and not the ones installed by RPM or packaged into the provided Docker image.

 ### parameters:
 The script accepts the following parameters:
 <code>